tytydraco/yessleep/out/My_name_is_Lloyd_Im_writing_this_in_a_coffee_shop_in_town_Its_a_pretty_small_coffee_shop_not_many_visitors_and_i_need_to_document_this.md

 It was a very cold night.
 I was trying to sleep.
 I've been looking after my mom's house for her while she's away on a business trip.
 It's the same house on the outskirts of town she's lived in for years.
 The house itself isn't bad; it's the... neighbors.

-I was in my bed, watching, you guessed it, more SpongeBob.
+I was in my bed, watching, you guessed it, more "Yellow Square".
 You can't keep me away from that thing.
 I know it's childish, but that square sponge really hits it home.
-Anyways, I was so engrossed in SpongeBob that when I heard a "**Hello?**" in my mother's voice, it **spooked me like crazy**.
+Anyways, I was so engrossed in "Yellow Square" that when I heard a "**Hello?**" in my mother's voice, it **spooked me like crazy**.
 Then I heard a **bark of laughter**.

 "**What the fuck?**"